Gas gangrene is a deadly form of tissue death. It usually develops in case of deep, penetrating wounds.

 Treatment for Gas Gangrene

-5. Repairing damaged blood vessels to improve flow of blood to the affected area.
+- Repairing damaged blood vessels to improve blood flow to the affected area.

 Prognosis for Gas Gangrene

 Usually, gas gangrene has a poor prognosis and is often deadly.
 Symptoms begin suddenly and worsen.
 Prognosis is good if the incubation period is less than 30 hours.
 Advanced age and presence of comorbid symptoms are associated with poor prognosis.

 Gas Gangrene complications

 Preventing Gas Gangrene

 Any skin injury should be cleaned thoroughly.
 Appropriate antibiotic therapy should be given.